Revealed: The Signa Debacle – Debt, Creditors, and Risk Management Exposed

 But not all credit is the same.
 Julius Baer’s commitment is excessive for a medium-sized and conservative private bank, even compared to the loans from major banks such as ZKB, the British HSBC (33.5 million euros) or the Italian Unicredit (600 million euros).

-If it were true that Julius Baer, as rumored, had their loan partially secured with Signa Holding’s shares, which are now of little value, the questions about the risk management of the traditional Zurich company would become all the more urgent.
+If it were true that Julius Baer, as rumored, had their loan partially secured with Signa Holding’s shares, which are now of little value, the questions regarding the risk management of the traditional Zurich company would become all the more urgent.

 What does cantonal politics say?